 Nobody will argue that 2020 started off on a positive note.
 Fires burned in Australia, killing millions of animals and destroying their natural habitats.
 Displacing people from their homes.
 Unprecedented floods in Venice have damaged centuries-old buildings and caused chaos for the locals.
 We all hoped that things would get better, but then Coronavirus showed us that the shit show wasn’t over yet.

 As infections spread, countries locked down and closed borders.
 People halted travel plans as companies scrambled with refunds and cancellations.
 Airlines, cruise lines, hotels, restaurants, travel and tour companies saw unprecedented losses.
 Destinations that depend on tourism watched as their economies tanked overnight.

 Has tourism become too easy of a sector?
 After all, it doesn’t take much to become a part of it.
-Rent out your house, open a restaurant, offer tours or write/vlog about it.
+Rent out your house, open a restaurant, offer tours, or write/vlog about it.
 Tourism jobs are always in demand and are easier to obtain than those in other sectors.
-The challenge is that those jobs usually don’t pay well, offer no security and are often temporary.
+The challenge is that those jobs usually don’t pay well, offer any security and are often temporary.
 Despite its strengths, the tourism sector is like a house of cards and it’s falling apart fast.

 The future of travel

 As it stands, the future of travel is uncertain.
 It will rebound, but when exactly that will happen is not clear.
 Many governments are offering subsidies and trying to keep their economies afloat.
 However, the reality is that not all businesses will survive.
 Especially those in travel and tourism.

 When we’ll be able to freely travel again it depends on several things.
 A vaccine would be a huge factor in how confident we feel about traveling.
 Lifting travel restrictions will vary by country.
 That will play into people’s ability to leave their own country and being able to visit another.
 All of that will take a few months.
 It could be six months, 10 or over a year.